Your Creative Space Is a Tool: 7 Ways to Make It Work

 How to Test & Fix Flow Blockers

-The Time Trial Test—Set a timer for 15 minutes and start a creative task.
+The Time Trial Test—Set a timer for 15 minutes and begin.

 The Tool Grab Test—Close your eyes and reach for 3-5 commonly used tools.